Thomas Rymer: Literary works

 Rymer's next piece of authorship was to translate the sixth elegy of the third book of Ovid's Tristia for Dryden's Poetical Miscellanies.
 The only version to contain Rymer's rendering seems to be the second edition of the second part of the Miscellanies, subtitled Silvae (1692).
 (Note: Dryden and Jacob Tonson's Poetical Miscellanies has a somewhat involved publishing history of numerous editions with various titles, reprints and bindings.
 The second edition of the second part (1692) seems to be the only one to contain Rymer's translation, and was apparently only published bound up with some copies of the second edition of the first part (also 1692).

 The first edition of the second Ppart appeared as Sylvæ: or the Second Part of Poetical Miscellanies (1685).
 A second edition of Sylvae was published in 1692 and was bound with the second edition of part one of the Miscellany Poems (1692) (Part One, 1st ed. published 1684, reissued 1685).
 This second edition of the first and second Parts was published in 1692 (Dryden 1692).
 It seems to be the only version to contain Rymer's translation.
 There are online copies or text-only versions, but none seem to be freely available.
 In addition, some copies of the first edition of Sylvæ (not containing Rymer's Ovid) were bound with the second edition of the Miscellany Poems.

 Rymer's Ovid does not seem to appear in the third edition of the first part of the Miscellany Poems (1702) or in the fourth edition of the second part of the Miscellany Poems.
 The third part (or volume) is Examen Poeticum (1693).)

-Shortly after Rymer's appintment as Historiographer Royal in 1692, there appeared his much-discussed A Short View of Tragedy (1693), criticising Shakespeare and Ben Jonson, which gave rise to The Impartial Critick (1693) of John Dennis, the epigram of Dryden.
+Shortly after Rymer's appointment as Historiographer Royal in 1692, there appeared his much-discussed A Short View of Tragedy (1693), criticising Shakespeare and Ben Jonson, which gave rise to The Impartial Critick (1693) of John Dennis, the epigram of Dryden.